 - Résumé - Please provide a résumé detailing any significant vocational, non-vocational, extracurricular or community activities, volunteer work, honors, awards, any service in the Armed Forces, job descriptions and major areas of responsibility, along with dates of employment (mm/yyyy) and the number of hours per week devoted to such activities, publications, or other information that you believe the University of Washington School of Law should consider in evaluating your application.
 Also please include details as to any foreign language proficiencies you possess, including the level of ability with regard to speaking, comprehension, reading, and writing.
 Your resume may not exceed three (3) typewritten pages.

 - Letter of Good Academic Standing - Please arrange for a Letter of Good Academic Standing to be sent directly to the Office of Admissions & Financial Aid.
 This letter should be prepared from your law school Registrar or Academic Dean and must (a) state that you are in good academic standing and eligible to continue; and (b) state that earned credits at the UW School of Law will be accepted, including the maximum number of credits permitted.
 Please arrange for this letter to be mailed to our office or emailed by your law school Registrar or Academic Dean to firstname.lastname@example.org.

-- Official Law School Transcript - Please arrange for your official law school transcript to be sent directly to: UW Law - Office of Admissions & Financial Aid, William H. Gates Hall - Room 231, Box 353020, Seattle, WA 98195.
+- Official Law School Transcript - Please arrange for your official law school transcript to be sent directly to: UW Law-Office of Admissions & Financial Aid, William H. Gates Hall, Box 353020, Seattle, WA 98195.

 Please note: all records become part of the official file.
 They will not be returned or duplicated.